victor1600/traversy-django/btre/MD files/create_new_app.md

 #### Link the app to main URLS.py

-Create an ew entry in urls.py.
+Create an entry in urls.py.
 Specifiy the path, and then use include method to link to newapp.urls(in other words, other app's urls.py):
+> Inside urls.py you can use view.method or link to an url of another file.

 ```python
 from django.contrib import admin